 States can be divided into "voluntary" and "compliance" REC markets.
 The price of RECs changes depending on your state's market structure.
-States with compliance markets have standards that require electrical utilities to generate a certain percent of their power from renewable resources, known as the Renewable Portfolio Standard (RPS).
+States with compliance markets have standards that require electrical utilities to generate a certain percentage of their power from renewable resources, known as the Renewable Portfolio Standard (RPS).

 RECs are not necessarily tied to the actual delivery of electricity, and you can purchase them from anywhere in the United States.
-Outside suppliers sell RECs that come from new energy projects built within the past 12 years, so that you know you're supporting the construction of new renewable energy facilities.
+Outside suppliers sell RECs from new energy projects built within the past 12 years, so you know you're supporting the construction of new renewable energy facilities.

 Unbundled and bundled RECs offer a great deal of flexibility to a buyer.
 If price is the most important factor to you, unbundled RECs from anywhere in the country can be as cheap as $1 or less.
 If you want to support local energy, bundled RECs offer a way to buy electricity locally along with RECs.

 Why buy RECs?